 Atomic Red (65 days) a new bright red variety high in lycopene with foot-long roots and intensive taste.

-Carrots are known to have many health benefits and a multicolored cooked or raw selection is a good choice to grace any dinner plate.
+So this year why not grow carrots for health?
+A multicolored cooked or raw selection is a good healthy choice to grace any dinner plate.